liviambmiranda/Blockchain_Governance_Mechanisms/Empirical_Analysis/Construct_Reliability/README.md

 # Overview
-This repository contains three Python code snippets designed to evaluate reliability of survey items and to perform normality tests on data.
+This repository contains three Python codes designed to evaluate the reliability of survey items (from a questionnaire using a seven-point Likert-type scale with end points of ‘strongly disagree’ and ‘strongly agree’) and to perform normality tests on data.
 Specifically, the scripts compute:

  1. **Cronbach’s Alpha** ,
  2. **Kendall’s Tau** correlation coefficient, and